imanousar/Automatic-Subtitles-Synchronization/SubSync Auth/README.md

 # SubSync Auth

-## Installation
+## Installation - Windows (Checked for Python 3.6)

-### Optional - Create a new virtual environment (Install Python 3.6 on Venv!)
+1. Optional - Create a new virtual environment pip install virtualenv # if not installed virtualenv --python C:\\Path\\To\\Python\\python.exe venv # Create new  Venv ie. named "venv" source .\\venv\\Scripts\\activate # Activate V. Environment
-    python3 -m venv ./
-    source bin/activate

-### Install SubSync Repo
+2. Install SubSync Repo
     pip install subsync

-### Install ffmpeg
+3. Install ffmpeg
     https://www.ffmpeg.org/download.html

 ## Execution

-### If Python 3.6.xx is installed in your System (not Venv!)

-1. Choose Model (GRU: Gated Recurrent Unit | BLSTM: Bidirectional Long Short-Term Memory)
-2. Copy subsync.pb file (found inside the chosen model directory) and paste it into:
-    %USERPROFILE%\AppData\Local\Programs\Python\Python36\Lib\site-packages\subsync
-4. Make sure that the .srt file has the same name as the movie file (ie. moviefile.mp4 -> moviefile.srt).
-3. Open terminal and run:
-        subsync moviefile.mp4

-### If Python 3.xx.xx is installed in your System (not Venv!)

-1. Choose Model (GRU: Gated Recurrent Unit | BLSTM: Bidirectional Long Short-Term Memory)
+1. Choose Model (BGRU: Bidirectional Gated Recurrent Unit | LSTM: Long Short-Term Memory)
-2. Copy the model directory (found inside the GRU or BLSTM directory) inside the movie's directory.
+2. Copy the BGRU/LSTM directory inside the movie's directory.
 3. ( Activate the virtual environment )
 4. Make sure that the .srt file has the same name as the movie file (ie. moviefile.mp4 -> moviefile.srt).
 5. Open terminal and run:
+        python BGRU\subsync\bin\subsync moviefile.mp4
+	or
-        python model\subsync moviefile.mp4
+		python LSTM\subsync\bin\subsync moviefile.mp4

-## FOR LINUX
+## Training Process - Windows (Checked for Python 3.6)

+Our training scripts are the `train_ann.py` files found in `BGRU/train` and `LSTM/train` directories.
+Create a folder named `training` in `subsync/subsync/model` and copy the movies that you want to use for training the ann in it.
+Make sure that the .srt files have the same name as the movie files (ie. moviefile.mp4 -> moviefile.srt)

+While the venv is activated, run:
+		python train_data.py
+        python train_ann.py
+The trained model `ann.hdf5` will be created in the `subsync/subsync/model/out` folder.
+In order to use it you need to convert it to `.pb` format.
+To do this, so it can be used by the app, run  `python convert.py` while the `ann.hdf5` is still inside the
+`subsync/subsync/model/out` folder.
+The converted model `subsync.pb` will be created in the `subsync/subsync/model/out` folder.
+Replace the existing `subsync.pb` file by the one you've just created.

+## Installation - Linux

-install ffmpeg
+### Install ffmpeg

         sudo apt install ffmpeg